 Can You Spot a Whale on These Two New Hampshire Whale Watching Boats?

-Recently, we wrote about how the Isles of Shoals Steamship Company will soon be kicking off their 2022 summer of cruises, including these special party ships that are sure to be a blast-and-a-half.
-You might catch a glimpse of a whale or other large creatures of the deep while on such a boat, but what if you're exclusively looking to see these animals in their natural habitats?
+We recently wrote about the cruises with the Isles of Shoals Steamship Company, including these special party ships that are a blast-and-a-half.
+You might catch a glimpse of a whale while on such a boat, but what if you're exclusively looking to see these large creatures in their natural habitats?

 Luckily, these two whale watching ships in New Hampshire can help make that happen.